-2. THE PURPOSE AND PROCESS OF DEVELOPING A STRATEGIC PLAN
+2. THE PURPOSE AND PROCESS OF DEVELOPING THE STRATEGY

-To bring us closer to achieving our vision, the Strategic Planning Committee of the Bureau for Rights-Based Development developed the 2021-2024 Strategic Plan with the objective of meeting the needs of our targets groups and contributing to positive changes in the society of Afghanistan.
+To bring us closer to achieving our vision, the Strategic Planning Committee of the Bureau for Rights-Based Development developed the 2021-2025 Strategy with the objective of meeting the needs of our targets groups and contributing to positive changes in the society in Afghanistan.

-The 2021-2024 Strategic Plan will set the direction for BRD's work in Afghanistan.
-Influenced by our vision, mission, and values, the plan outlines our strategic objectives and the outcomes we hope to achieve in the next four years.
+The 2024-2028 Strategy will set the direction for BRD's work in Afghanistan.
+Influenced by our vision, mission, and values, the strategy outlines our strategic objectives and the outcomes we hope to achieve in the next five years.
 The Board of Directors and staff will review progress and update the plan annually as needed.
-The 2021-2024 Strategic Plan will be the foundation of the annual planning process and strategy implementation.
+The 2021-2025 Strategy will be the foundation of the annual planning process and strategy implementation.
 Ongoing review of the plan will allow us to identify opportunities for future work as well as collect lessons learned from experience.

-The Strategic Planning Committee, including two Board members and four management staff, conducted both an internal and external environmental scan.
-Through interviews with community civil society organizations with whom we work, partner organizations in our network, and reviews of relevant demographic, government, UN, and international reports, we assessed both the challenges and opportunities we are likely to face in a volatile context.
+The Strategic Planning Committee, including two board members and four management staff, conducted both an internal and external environmental scan.
+Through consultation with community civil society organizations with whom we work, partner organizations in our network, and reviews of relevant demographic, government, UN, and international reports, we assessed both the challenges and opportunities we are likely to face in a volatile context.

-A risk analysis was conducted to take into account mitigation measures that have to be incorporated to ensure the feasibility of the strategic plan.
-In addition, the Committee conducted workshops and meetings with key staff members, stakeholders, and provincial civil society organization (CSO) networks to gather input on the needs of our target group and strategic direction.
+A risk analysis was conducted to consider mitigation measures, to be incorporated to ensure the feasibility of the implementation of the strategy.
+In addition, the committee conducted workshops and meetings with key staff members, stakeholders, and provincial civil society organization (CSO) networks to gather input on the needs of our target group and strategic direction.
 The staff coordinated the planning process and provided important support and analysis to complete a plan that will help us to achieve an Afghanistan where human rights are respected, and citizens live in an equal and socially just society.

-2. EXECUTIVE SUMMAR
+3. EXECUTIVE SUMMARY

-The 2021-2024 Strategic Plan outlines our ambition for change and the outcomes that we expect to achieve over the next four years.
+The 2024-2028 Strategic Plan outlines our ambition for change and the outcomes that we expect to achieve over the next five years.
 These outcomes are in line with the Government of Afghanistan's (GoA) national priorities of promoting human rights, sustainable development, governance, and, ultimately, poverty reduction.
 In this plan we focus on contributing towards improving citizen representation and activism, which makes for a strong foundation of good governance in local communities and the nation as a whole.
-Moving forward with this four-year strategic plan will help us realize outcomes aligned with both the Sustainable Development Goals (SDGs) and the Afghanistan National Peace and Development Framework.
-The core objectives and expected outcome to be reached in 4 year period are outline as bellow:
+Moving forward with this five-year strategic plan will help us realize outcomes aligned with both, the Sustainable Development Goals (SDGs) and the Afghanistan National Peace and Development Framework.
+The core objectives and expected outcome to be reached in 5-year period are outline as bellow:

-Under our first strategic objective, 'Strengthened human rights', BRD wants to empower individuals, groups and communities to respect and promote human rights BRD also aims to systemize and strengthen individual, civil society organization and community-based organization monitoring and advocacy efforts to ensure that state and private sectors adhere to the national and international obligations towards human rights, sustainable development and environmental protections.
+Under our first strategic objective, 'Strengthened human rights', BRD wants to empower individuals, groups and communities to respect and promote human rights.
+BRD also aims to systemize and strengthen individual, civil society organization and community-based organization monitoring and advocacy efforts to ensure that state and private sectors adhere to the national and international obligations towards human rights, sustainable development and environmental protections.

-Our second strategic objective, 'Enhanced democratic governance', aims to promote accountably and inclusiveness of public institutions, and increase citizen participation in the policy and decision-making process.
-BRD will also strengthen CSOs oversight capacity to monitor the performance of public institutions, and promote and improve access to information in the target areas.
-Training and increased networking among community-based organizations (CSOs) and CBOs in the targeted communities will enhance their advocacy efforts to increase accountability of public
+Our second strategic objective, 'Enhanced democratic governance; aims to promote accountably and inclusiveness of public institutions, and increase citizen participation in the policy and decision-making process.
+BRD will also strengthen CSOs oversight capacity to monitor the performance of public institutions and promote and improve access to information in the target areas.
+Training and increased networking among community-based organizations (CBOs) and CSOs in the targeted communities will enhance their advocacy efforts to increase accountability of public institutions.